 - 1 cup coconut milk (or raw milk)

 - Juice of 1 lemon

 - 2 eggs

 - ¼ cup avocado oil (or melted butter, coconut oil, or ghee)

 - 1 ½ tsp vanilla extract

 - 1 tsp cinnamon

 - 2 tsp aluminum free baking powder

-- Pre-heat the oven to 350 degrees.
+- The next morning, pre-heat your oven to 350 degrees.